The Future of Educational Publishing

 My reference to “education” in this section is to the formal practice of educating people: in elementary schools, high schools, and colleges & universities (the so-called “higher education”).
 I’m also thinking of other institutions where cash is exchanged for “knowledge.”
 What I’m not referencing in this section is informal education: home education, self-education and the like.

 How Large is the Textbook Industry?

-According to the Association of American Publishers, “more than 4,000 publishers offer more than 262,000 titles that are used in America’s post-secondary classrooms.”
+In 2009 the Association of American Publishers (dead link) claimed that, “more than 4,000 publishers offer more than 262,000 titles that are used in America’s post-secondary classrooms.”
 The site also states in its FAQ that “retail spending on new college textbooks last year was about $4.7 billion.”
 John Kremer quotes 2001 retail sales figures of “$5.8 billion on college textbooks, $3.9 billion on el-hi textbooks.”

 The Crisis Facing the Textbook Industry

 The North American textbook industry is in the midst of an unprecedented crisis.
 The signs are everywhere.
 Perhaps the only group that appears to offer little credence to the crisis is the industry itself.

 The major issue is the high cost of textbooks, mainly those used in higher education, where students must shell-out the cost directly, estimated, by the College Board at between $805 and $1,229 on books and supplies alone during the 2007-08 school year.

 The price of textbooks has never been dirt-cheap, but the last several years have seen the price of many texts climb to $150 or more.
 Suddenly a range of individuals and groups have taken notice.

 If the complaints were limited to a few articles in USA Today and Reader’s Digest there would be little to remark upon.
 But, unfortunately for college textbook publishers, the “problem” has reached the highest levels of both State governments and the Federal government.
 Now it’s impossible to ignore.